 - Include page numbers or other relevant references

-The online learning environment provides plenty of avenues to interact with fellow classmates, teachers, and administrators, such as discussion groups, chat boxes, email, and Schoology messaging.
+The online learning environment provides plenty of avenues to interact with fellow classmates, instructors, and administrators, such as discussion groups, chat boxes, and myKolbe email addresses.
 Students should think about whether a comment or behavior is something that they would do in a physical school or classroom.
 If they wouldn’t, then it’s also not appropriate in an online classroom.
 It is especially distracting to have jokes, comments, or side conversations in live classes or in course Schoology discussions.
 Remember:

 - Stay on topic

 - Be respectful towards the moderator and other students

 - Use appropriate language

 is it Inspiring,

 Remember, your comments are marked in print forever.
 If you don’t want a parent or instructor to read the comment later, don’t type it.